 Herbalists are big fans of rosehips for their nutritional value.
-They contain vitamin C, omega-3 fatty acids, amino acids, and more.
-Tea, syrups, and essential oils made from dried rosehips have been around for millenia.
+They contain vitamin C, omega-3 fatty acids, vitamin E, and more.
+Tea, syrups, and essential oils made from dried rosehips have been around for millennia.
 Though rosehips have a history in traditional medicine, there is still limited research to support their skin benefits.

 Because of the high content of vitamin C in fresh rosehips, rosehip oil might have some antioxidant effects on the skin.
-Vitamin C, when applied directly to the skin, can potentially improve dark spots and reduce certain signs of aging (like fine lines).
-But as with any vitamin C skincare product, these benefits aren’t a given for rosehip oil.
+Vitamin C, when applied directly to the skin, can help improve dark spots and reduce certain signs of aging (like fine lines).
+That said, these benefits aren’t a given for rosehip oil.
 Rosehip oil loses its potency as it’s refined, so how much vitamin C is actually in your rosehip oil depends on how it was made.
-It may also depend on product freshness, since vitamin C can lose its potency over time.
+It may also depend on product freshness since vitamin C can lose its potency over time.

 What’s more certain are the hydrating benefits of rosehip oil.
 Like other non-comedogenic oils, rosehip oil is moisturizing.
 A well-hydrated face can often look brighter, plumper, and more full of life.
 So if this is what you’re hoping for, then rosehip oil can help!

 Head’s up!
-You should always do a patch test before applying rosehip oil all over your face, in case you’re sensitive or allergic to it.
+You may want to do a patch test before applying rosehip oil all over your face, in case you’re sensitive or allergic to it.
 Apply a small amount of product to your inner arm and wait to see if there’s a reaction.
 If there’s no reaction, apply a small amount of product to one part of your face and see if there’s a reaction.
-If not, then you’re good to go!
+If not, then you should be good to go!